MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-data-replication-run.md

 If errors occur, fix them then rerun the data replication.
 For information about some of the most common issues, go to [Data replication troubleshooting](migration-data-replication-troubleshooting.md).

 When you're ready to run the data replication again, select **Run date replication**.
-In general, only data that has changed since the last replication is replicated.
+In general, only data changed since the last replication is replicated.
 To learn more, go to [Rerunning data replication](migration-data-replication.md#rerunning-data-replication).

 ## Stop data replication